Antitrust & Foreign Investment Counsel, Hong Kong SAR

 Education and qualifications

-Marcus has taken a lead in merger control aspects of Asian and global transactions, including advice on transaction structure, handling Chinese merger filings and the coordination of other multi-jurisdictional filings.
+Marcus has taken a lead in merger control aspects of Asian and global transactions, including advice on transaction structure, handling Chinese merger filings and the coordination of other global multi-jurisdictional filings.

 Prior to moving to Asia, Marcus was based in Brussels and worked on a range of global cartel and antitrust matters – including investigations with complex remedy/commitment processes in the EU and China, leniency applications, and multi-national litigation.

 He has experience of working with clients in several industries, including the financial services, healthcare, IT, telecommunications, food & beverage, and retail sectors.
+He regularly supports financial sponsors in their investments across the region.

 Marcus has previously spent time on secondment to the firm’s Beijing and Milan offices.